Where to Stop for Food Near the Schuylkill River Trail in Philadelphia

 Refuel from your rides and runs with these delicious and nutritious spots located just off of the Schuylkill River Trail.

 It’s no secret that the Schuylkill River Trail is Philadelphia’s most popular multi-use trail.
-In fact, it even was dubbed the best urban trail in the nation in 2015.
+In fact, it was even dubbed the best urban trail in the nation in 2015.
 So, since we’re all schlepping up and down the SRT pretty much allll the time, we saw it fitting to round up some places to eat just off of the trail, end to end in the Philadelphia section, for fuel along the way.

-Because hanger interrupting your fitness or mileage goals is a real buzz kill, keep this list handy for suggestions on where to find the best healthy food near Schuylkill River Trail.
+Because hanger interrupting your fitness or mileage goals is a real buzz kill, keep this list handy for suggestions on where to find the best healthy food near the Schuylkill River Trail.
 Organized by different trail landmarks in the Philadelphia area, read on for the 4-1-1 on where to score some healthy and filling meals to fuel your Schuylkill River Trail workout.

 If you’re near the South Street Bridge …